jevad/NLTKinstallForNlpClass/README.md

 1. Go to Control Panel -> System -> Advanced system settings.
 2. Click on "Environment Variables..."
 3. In the "System variables" section (if you installed Python for "All Users") or in the "User variables" section (if you installed Python just for yourself), click on the PATH variable and then click "Edit...".
 4. VERY CAREFULLY add C:\Python27 (if it is missing) and C:\Python27\Scripts (if it is missing) to your PATH.
-It is important to know and remember that the elements of the PATH are separated by semicolons, `;`.
+It is important to know and remember that the elements of the PATH are separated by semicolons, `;`, but not by spaces.
 The PATH is read in order by the operating system, so, if there are two Python installations on your computer, the one that appears first in the PATH will be the one that will be used (in most cases -- some programs, especially IDEs, have a different way of finding other programs, but we won't worry about that for now).
 5. When you're satisfied that you have everything as it should be, keep clicking "OK" to save and back out.
+6. Close the Windows comamnd prompt you were using, open up a new one, enter `echo %PATH%` and verify that your change happened as expected.

 OK.
-So now we have Python installed, and we have python and some useful scripts in our system PATH.
+So now we have Python installed, and we have Python and some useful scripts in our system PATH.
 We're in the home stretch!

 Open a Windows command prompt and use pip to install stuff:
 ```